NidhiChaurasia/LGMVIP-DataScience/README.md

 ## How does KNN work ?
 ## How do we choose the factor K ?
 ## When to use KNN ?
+## What is Keras Dataset and keras MNIST dataset?

 Well,I am upto resolve your queries rightaway!Come,on Let's do it 👍